CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 #### `ROTATETO`

-Rotates the gantry head to position `pos`
+Rotates the gantry head to position `pos`, where `pos` is an absolute coordinate.

 *Format:* `ROTATE pos speed`